cxw620/rust-polyglot/docs/intro.rst

 The Rust ecosystem contains some exceptional and unique libraries, which can conveniently provide advanced capabilities found elsewhere only in special-purpose or research languages (if at all).

+In combination of static linking of Rust libraries, with heavy use of monomorphised generic code, can lead to very large binaries.

 The Rust Project
 ----------------